cakephp/docs/en/core-libraries/events.rst

 In some cases you'd want to run a callback and make sure it gets executed before, or after all the other callbacks have been run.
 For instance, think again about our user statistics example.
-It would make sense to only run this method only when we can make sure the event was not cancelled, there were no errors and the other callbacks did not change the state of the order itself.
+It would make sense to run this method only when we can make sure the event was not cancelled, there were no errors and the other callbacks did not change the state of the order itself.
 For those cases you use priorities.

 Priorities are handled using a number associated to the callback itself.
 The higher the number, the later the method will be fired.
-Default priority for all callbacks and listener method is set to `10`.
+Default priority for all callbacks and listener methods are set to `10`.
 If you need your method to be run before, then using any value below this default will help you do it, even setting the priority to `1` or a negative value should work.
 On the other hand if you desire to run the callback after the others, using a number above `10` will do.